People have long speculated that there is a connection between dairy and acne. But, does dairy really cause breakouts?

 - Cashew milk

-Dairy products can trigger acne.
-However, it does not mean everyone who consumes dairy will experience breakouts.
-Acne is a complex skin issue caused by multiple factors other than dairy.
-Maintain a food journal to understand what foods aggravate your acne.
-Eliminate them from your diet or try alternatives.
-However, it is best to consult a doctor for a proper diagnosis and treatment for your condition.
+Dairy products can aggravate acne.
+While there is no evidence that eliminating dairy from your diet can help with acne, this does not indicate that everyone who consumes dairy will get acne.
+Acne is a complicated skin condition caused by various factors other than dairy.
+It is critical to figure out what is making your situation worse.
+Keep a food journal to figure out which foods exacerbate your acne.
+Remove them from your diet or experiment with alternatives.
+Don’t forget to see a doctor for an accurate diagnosis and treatment for your condition.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.